Home > Health Insurance Marketplace > Rhode Island Heath Insurance Marketplace

 - Not be eligible to enroll in an affordable employer-sponsored health plan.
 If you can enroll in an employer’s health plan and aren’t sure if it’s considered affordable, you can use our Employer Health Plan Affordability Calculator to see if you might qualify for premium subsidies to offset the cost of a plan obtained through HealthSource RI.

 Beyond those basic parameters, qualifying for subsidies through HealthSource RI will depend on your household’s income compared with the cost of the second-lowest-cost Silver plan in your area – which will depend on your age.
-(In most states it also depends on location, but Rhode Island is all one rating area, so premiums do not vary by zip code).5
+(In most states it also depends on location, but Rhode Island is all one rating area, so premiums do not vary by zip code).9

 When can I enroll in an ACA-compliant plan in Rhode Island?

 Outside of the open enrollment window, you may still be eligible to enroll or make a plan change if you experience a qualifying life event, such as giving birth or losing other health coverage.
-And some people can enroll year-round even without a specific qualifying life event.

 Rhode Island is one of several states where pregnancy counts as a qualifying life event, allowing an uninsured person to enroll in health coverage as soon as they find out they’re pregnant (in most states, the birth of a baby is a qualifying event, but pregnancy is not).
-This took effect in Rhode Island in 2023, due to legislation the state enacted the year before7
+This took effect in Rhode Island in 2023, due to legislation the state enacted the year before12

 Enrollment in Rhode Island Medicaid and CHIP is available year-round for eligible residents.